An Overview of Asymptotic Normality in Stochastic Blockmodels: Cluster Analysis and Inference: Introduction

-The study of networks at times challenges convention and intuition developed in standard statistical training, as single-network realizations constitute a single ``observation''.
-Namely, one might observe a single network describing \emph{pairwise interactions} between vertices, in contrast to observing independent Euclidean-valued feature vectors.
-In the context of modeling network data, several natural questions arise.
-One might ask:~where or how could asymptotic normality appear, and to what end?
+The study of networks at times challenges convention and intuition developed in classical statistical inference settings.
+Typically, one observes a single or multiple networks, each describing \emph{pairwise interactions} between vertices, in contrast to observing independent Euclidean-valued feature vectors for each sample unit.
+When modeling network data, several natural questions arise.
+Do multiple networks (graphs) constitute multiple observations, or are individual vertices within a single network the units of interest?
+Correspondingly, is the inference task focused on vertex-specific behavior by, for example, seeking to infer individual edge probability parameters, or does one wish to understand the behavior of certain summary statistics computed from the entire network?
+Further, where or how could asymptotic normality appear, and to what end?
 Possible answers depend on how statistical units of interest are conceptualized.
-Further questions might include:~do multiple networks (graphs) constitute multiple units/observations, or are individual vertices within a single network the units of interest?
-Correspondingly, is the inference task focused on vertex-specific behavior by, for example, seeking to infer individual edge probability parameters, or does one wish to understand the behavior of specified summary statistics computed from the entire network?
-This survey contributes to the existing literature by providing a unified treatment of numerous asymptotic normality results for stochastic blockmodels, as a means of contextualizing and detailing the \emph{statistical} aspects of advances in \emph{statistical network analysis}.
+This survey contributes to the existing literature by providing a unified treatment of asymptotic normality results for stochastic blockmodels, as a means of contextualizing and detailing advances in \emph{statistical network analysis}.